hsp-iit/GRASPA-benchmark/data/template_files/README.md

    </ObstacleAvoidance>
   ```

-The `ComputedQuality` node you can see in [the data collected on the iCub](https://github.com/robotology-playground/GRASPA-test/blob/master/experiment_data/right_arm/grasps_data/layout_0/YcbBanana_grasp.xml#L84) is computed by the `compute-grasp-quality-with-visu` executable
+The `ComputedQuality` node you can see in [the data collected on the iCub](https://github.com/robotology-playground/GRASPA-test/blob/master/experiment_data/right_arm/grasps_data/layout_0/YcbBanana_grasp.xml#L84) is added by the `compute-grasp-quality-with-visu` executable
 when processing the information on the grasp pose.
 The use is not required to manually add it in the grasps data file.